CORA

 Capital stack

-CORA spans the full real assets capital stack: capital allocators, fund sponsors, asset managers, owner-operators, property managers, fund administrators, lenders, servicers, and technology platforms.
+CORA spans the full real assets capital stack: capital allocators, fund sponsors, asset managers, owner-operators, property managers, fund administrators, lenders, servicers, valuation and forecasting providers, data providers, and technology platforms.
 The ontology models the entities, relationships, and data flows required to consolidate information from property-level operations up to portfolio, fund, and investor reporting, and to disaggregate it back down for analysis, operations, risk, and audit.

 Geographic scope

 CORA is global by design.
 Real assets data changes meaning across jurisdictions: legal entity structures, lease conventions, valuation standards, regulatory regimes, currencies, and reporting obligations all vary by market.
 CORA provides extension points for regional and jurisdiction-specific requirements across North America, EMEA, APAC, and Latin America.
-Specific mappings to regulatory and industry frameworks, including AIFMD, SEC, INREV, NCREIF, and regional equivalents, will be developed through the Standards Mapping working group.
+Specific mappings to regional regulatory and industry frameworks will be developed through the Standards Mapping working group.

-Subsequent versions extend coverage through community contribution and open committee approval.
+Subsequent versions will extend coverage through public review and transparent governance.

 Status